Al-Mutawakkil Muhammad

+Biography

 Struggle against Abu Arish

 Muhammad bin Yahya was a grandson of Imam al-Mansur Ali I. In 1845 he claimed the imamate from the weak incumbent al-Mansur Ali II.
 In this he was supported by Sharif Husayn of Abu Arish, who acted as autonomous lord in the Yemeni lowlands (Tihamah) under formal Ottoman suzerainty.
 With a strong force Muhammad bin Yahya appeared outside the capital San'a.
 The inhabitants endorsed his claim, opened the gates of the city and deposed al-Mansur Ali II.
 The usurper took the name al-Mutawakkil Muhammad.

 The period of Al-Mutawakkil Muhammad's reign was marked by the severe oppression of his Jewish subjects in Sana'a, forcing many of them to flee the city and to take-up refuge elsewhere.
 Many of them, under the orders of the Imam's viceroy, Abū-Zayid b. Ḥasan al-Miṣri, were incarcerated, and shackled in fetters of iron, while others severely beaten and tormented, until they could appease their antagonists by paying large sums of ransom money.

 The friendship between the new imam and Sharif Husayn was short-lived.
 Al-Mutawakkil Muhammad was probably encouraged by the Sharif of Mecca, Muhammad bin Awn, to attack Abu Arish.
 The imam aimed to win back Zaidi power in the Yemeni lowland.
 In 1847–1848, the imam's forces defeated Sharif Husayn and took him prisoner.
 Important cities like Zabid, Bayt al-Faqih and Mocha were captured by al-Mutawakkil Muhammad's forces.
 Sharif Husayn was kept in the mountain fort al-Qutay.
 However, the valuable prisoner was freed and took up arms against the imam again.
 Yam tribesmen from Najran and Haraz chose to support Sharif Husayn and defeated the Zaidi forces.
 Mocha was recaptured by the Sharif through the treachery of the garrison.
 Al-Mutawakkil Muhammad's position was now precarious, but he resumed the offensive in late 1848 and early 1849, capturing Ta'izz and Yarim.